iamvickynguyen/Cpp-Primer-Notes-and-Solutions/chapter7/README.md

 ```

 > It reads a string into `data1` then read another string to `data2`.
 The `if` condition reads 2 strings at one time

+### Exercise 7.18

+What is encapsulation?
+Why is it useful?

+> Encapsulation is the separation of the interface and implementation.
+In C++, it hides the implementation details by putting the implementation in the private part of a class

+> It is useful because users cannot change the state of an encapsulated object, and the implementation part can be changed without requiring changes in the user-level code